 “Liberty, Equality, Fraternity”?

-Whilst this sounds a plausible explanation, it seems to lack support from the context.
-The Apocalypse speaks of three spirits from the perspective of their origins, not from their identification with an ideology.
-There was only one spirit – “like to frogs”, not three – and it comes from three mouths.
-The same kind of demon, not three different kinds, had possessed all three entities.
-The idea is of a unifying force, i.e. a common spirit coming from three different sources.
+Some have suggested that the three frog-like spirits are “liberty, equality and fraternity”.
+Whilst on face value this may appear to be a plausible explanation, as a standalone answer, it seems to lack support from the context.
+The Apocalypse speaks of three spirits from the perspective of their origins, not from their identification with three ideologies.
+There was only one kind of spirit – “like to frogs”, not three – and it comes from three mouths.
+It is the same kind of demon, not three different kinds, that has possessed all three symbolic entities.
+The idea behind the language, is of a unifying force, i.e. a common spirit coming from three different sources.

 It speaks of ‘something’ that will unite the Dragon (Russia), the Beast (secular Europe) and the False Prophet (the Papacy) to the extent that they will all be “possessed” by a common policy.
 This in turn will influence the nations to such an extent that they will go to war against Israel.